Learn more about the natural world from local experts in an informal and friendly atmosphere and meet other people who share similar interests.

-To enrol on our courses you must usually be a member of the Natural History Society of Northumbria unless stated.
+To enrol on our courses you must be a member of the Natural History Society of Northumbria.
 For details of membership click here.

 Our courses vary in length, costs and the amount of time spent on field trips or in the classroom, so please check each course for details.
 All our courses are suitable for beginner and intermediate level unless stated otherwise.